-Support is available through various organisations, including:
+Support is available through:

 HIV and getting pregnant

-If you are living with HIV and become pregnant, or would like to have a baby, it is strongly recommend that you talk to specialists.
-Both the Victorian HIV Service at the Alfred Hospital (Tel.
-(03) 9076 5436), and the Chronic Viral Illness Clinic at the Royal Women’s Hospital (Tel.
-(03) 8345 3200) can provide you with more information.
+If you are HIV-positive and become pregnant, or would like to have a baby, it is strongly recommended that you talk to specialists.

 This clinic specialises in helping serodiscordant couples (where one partner has HIV and the other does not) to conceive safely.

 Learning about fertility awareness will help you to know when you are most likely to conceive.

 Getting pregnant when both parents have HIV

-Seroconcordant couples, or couples where both partners have HIV, can have an HIV-negative child.
+Seroconcordant couples (or couples where both partners have HIV), can have an HIV-negative child.
 If both partners are on treatment, the risk of either partner transmitting HIV to their baby is almost zero.

-Ways to reduce the risk of transmission include:
+For HIV-positive women, ways to reduce the risk of transmission include:

-Being on treatment and having a low, or undetectable, viral load improves the mother’s immune system and health throughout the pregnancy.
+Being on treatment and having a low, or undetectable, viral load improves your immune system and health throughout pregnancy.